Darge Sahle Selassie: Ancestry

-A male line descendant of Shewan Amhara rulers through his father Negus Sahle Selassie of Shewa.
-His mother was Woizero Wurige (Note: Her name is also spelled as Warrayega) belonging to the Silt’e, she was a mistress of his father.
+He is a male line descendant of Shewan Amhara rulers through his father Negus Sahle Selassie of Shewa.
+His mother was Woizero Wurige (Note: Her name is also spelled as Warrayega) belonging to the Silt’e; she was a mistress of his father.

 He was half-brother to Negus Haile Melekot, Sayfu Sahle Selassie and Haile Mikael Sahle Selassie, and had at least five other half sisters.

 Biography

 Early life

 Darge was born and brought up in Ankober, and just like his half brothers received ecclesiastical education in his childhood in one of the monastic schools in northeastern Shewa, and may have shaped his interest in theological discussions and reading the scriptures later in life.
 Darge also received training in equestrian and war-like exercises.

 Death of Negus Sahle Selassie and rebellions

 In October 1847 Darge's father, Sahle Selassie the king of Shewa died.
 His half brother Haile Melekot succeeded as the Negus, while Sayfu Sahle Selassie governed Merhabete and the eastern lowlands.
 Darge and his half-brother Haile Mikael Selassie were to live under the guardianship of Haile Melekot and Sayfu.
 Darge was associated mostly with Sayfu Sahle Selassie until around 1857.

 Following immediately on the death of Sahle Selassie, the Oromos of Shewa rebelled.
 They marched into Amhara areas and destroyed a number of sites among which was Sala-Dengay (Note: A monastery where Negus Sahle Selassie received his education.)
 Darge and Sayfu started their military campaign against the Oromos in Selale governate.
 Before long, they secured Fiche, the capital of the region.
 The two princes alongside the military commander Garmame pacified the Oromo rebels in Gembeccu, Gulale, Meta and Baco.
 They set up their central camp around Entoto.
 To ensure stability of these regions, the two princes settled a number of Amhara farmers in the regions of Lume and Ad'a.
 Shewa was relieved of any major Oromo rebellions until 1855.